Director & Staging

 Charlotte has studied and worked professionally in the performance industry around Australasia for many years.
 She has diverse experience with musicals, opera, choirs, and vocal ensembles, including work for NZ Opera and Chamber Music New Zealand.
 Charlotte’s Dunedin credits include Priscilla Queen of the Desert (Marion) and Grease: The Arena Spectacular (Rizzo).
 Charlotte and her partner in crime Harriet Moir have created two cabaret shows for the Dunedin Fringe Festival which they toured to Hamilton.
 Charlotte co-founded and runs ‘Underground Broadway’, a music theatre performance platform, and performs regularly with the Little Cabaret Band.
 Charlotte has a BMus (Performance Voice) from Victoria University and Level 1 TOSCA certification.

-Anna is a Dunedinite who has been performing locally for many years.
-Les Mis will be Anna’s ninth show for MTD, following the role of Olive Ostrofsky in Spelling Bee and ensemble roles in Hairspray, Phantom of the Opera, Joseph, Lights on Broadway 2, Dusty, and, most recently, Stage to Screen.
-She has also been seen in Taieri Musical productions as Sister Margaretta (Sound of Music), Helen Staddercheck (Grease), and in the ensembles of Mary Poppins, Mamma Mia and My Fair Lady.
-Anna has a BA in English/Linguistics and Theatre Studies from Otago University (finally), and is very excited to be returning to the Regent stage.
+Les Misèrables will be Anna’s ninth show for MTD, following playing the role of Olive Ostrofsky in Spelling Bee and ensemble roles in Wicked, Hairspray, Phantom of the Opera, Joseph, Lights on Broadway 2, Dusty, and Stage to Screen.
+She has also been seen in Taieri Musical productions as Sister Margaretta in The Sound of Music, Helen Staddercheck in Grease, and in the ensembles of Mary Poppins, Mamma Mia! and My Fair Lady.
+Anna has a BA in English/Linguistics and Theatre Studies from University of Otago (finally), and is very excited to be returning to the Regent stage again after appearing as a featured artist in The Highlights in 2020.